Battle of Flers–Courcelette: 15–16 September

 The Canadian attacks were observed by 7 Squadron and observers saw flares in front of Courcelette and across to Martinpuich at 7:30 a.m.
 The Canadian infantry captured Courcelette at 6:00 p.m. and within the hour, 7 Squadron observers reported flares in a semi-circle round the village.
-II Corps was watched by 34 Squadron which at 9:30 a.m. reported that the 15th Division had closed up to Martinpuich, the 50th Division had passed the east side of the village and that the advance at High Wood had been held up.
+II Corps was watched by 34 Squadron which at 9:30 a.m. reported that the 15th (Scottish) Division had closed up to Martinpuich, the 50th (Northumbrian) Division had passed the east side of the village and that the advance at High Wood had been held up.
 A 34 Squadron crew dropped a message at 10:00 a.m., that a tank was ditched in the British front line, one was upended against a tree and one was on fire in the German trenches; infantry were pinned down against uncut wire by machine-gun fire and were trying to dig in.
 The contact crew flew back to the wood and saw that troops on both flanks had got forward and enveloped the wood.
 On return, the crew found that a frontal attack was being arranged and was able to get it cancelled.
 On another sortie, the crew reported at 12:30 p.m. that the troops who had encircled the wood had dug in and thirty minutes later, the Germans in the wood surrendered.
 Four German parties of infantry on the Reserve Army front were bombarded in response to zone calls.

 German observation balloons were attacked by 60 Squadron (Morane Bullets), which shot down two for the loss of one aircraft, having destroyed one balloon the evening before, a disappointing result but balloons were guarded by German aircraft and increasing numbers of anti-aircraft guns.
 Anti-aircraft lookouts gave warnings and the ground crews winched them down quickly.
 British balloon observers had good visibility and telephoned reports to guide artillery onto German guns, trenches and strong points; as the infantry advanced, some balloons were moved forward and gained a view over ground previously unseen.
 Bombers had set out before zero hour, flew back and forth all day and dropped 8.5 LT of bombs.
 27 Squadron attacked the 2nd Army HQ at Bourlon and 19 Squadron hit the château at Havrincourt, believed to be a corps HQ.
 Bourlon was bombed again by 27 Squadron at 9:00 a.m. with eight 112 lb and 16 20 lb bombs but were intercepted by German fighters on their bombing run.
 Four bombs were seen to hit the main building and four of the fighters were driven down, one being seen to crash, for the loss of one aircraft.
 At 9:45 a.m. five aircraft attacked Achiet-le-Grand and Vélu railway stations.